Gears 5 collectibles guide – all collectible and component locations

 - After fending off the Juvies, head from “The New Emphyran: 20th Anniversary Edition” to the other side of the room, through the door threshold.
 It’s close to the wall.
 If you duck through the broken wall, you’ve gone too far.

-- Head upstairs after defeating the first wave of normal Locusts.
+- Head upstairs after defeating the first wave of normal Swarm.
 It’s in the middle of the copy room.

 - Heading downstairs after the friendly COG shoots at you, take a detour to the right of the staircase and investigate the wall nearby for 3 component points.